LorettoDave/Pages-ComputerHelpNI/_posts/2020-10-07-new-office-in-newcastle.md

   <div id="imgtext"></div>
 </div>

-Now that we're settled in and ready for business, stop in or give us a call to discuss your computer issues; we're always happy to help.
+<p>Now that we're settled in and ready for business, stop in or give us a call to discuss your computer issues; we're always happy to help.</p>